 Prevention of UTIs is difficult, but proper hygiene may help.
 Girls should be taught to wipe themselves from front to back (as opposed to back to front) after a bowel movement and after urinating to minimize the chance of bacteria entering the urethral opening.
 Avoiding frequent bubble baths, which may irritate the skin around the urethral opening of both boys and girls, may help lessen the risk of UTIs.
 Circumcision of boys lowers their risk of UTIs during infancy.
 Boys who are circumcised are infected with UTIs only 1/10th as often as boys who are not circumcised, but it is not clear whether this advantage by itself is a sufficient reason for circumcision.
 Regular urination and regular bowel movements (especially treatment of severe constipation) may lessen the risk of UTIs.

 UTIs are treated with antibiotics.
 Children who appear very ill or whose initial test results suggest a UTI are given antibiotics before culture results are available.
 Otherwise, doctors wait for culture results to confirm the diagnosis of UTI.
 Children who are very ill and all newborns receive antibiotics by injection into either a muscle (intramuscularly) or a vein (intravenously).
 Other children are given antibiotics by mouth.
-Treatment typically lasts 7 to 14 days.
+Treatment typically lasts about 7 to 10 days.
 Children who require tests to diagnose structural abnormalities often continue antibiotic treatment at a lower dose until tests are complete.